 Liesel Muzzi grew up in a very talented musical home.
 Her father was a professor of String Pedagogy at the University of Michigan until his retirement a few years ago.
 Her mother taught music at various schools and grade levels for thirty years.
 As the saying goes, the fruit does not fall far from the tree.
-In the last 15 years Mrs. Muzzi and her husband have trained 6 of their 7 children in piano and string instruments so that they can use their music for the Lord.
+In the last 15 years Mrs. Muzzi and her husband have trained their 7 children in piano and string instruments so that they can use their music for the Lord.
 Her creative and fun teaching methods engage the students and foster an environment for learning.

 Amelia has been smiling to classical music since infancy and formally began playing violin at the age of four.
 At age 15, she had the privilege to make her professional solo debut with Camerata Chicago.
 A few months later she performed live as a soloist on WFMT.
 She recorded Vivaldi's Four Seasons as the soloist with Camerata Chicago at the age of 17 .
 She continues to work and perform with Camerata Chicago while continuing private lessons from its conductor, Maestro Drostan Hall, who she met at a Sforzando Master Class.
 In addition to her violin studies with Maestro Hall, she is pursuing her music performance degree at Hyles-Anderson College in Crown Point, Indiana.
 She also teaches private violin lessons and helps the string players at her alma mater, Hammond Baptist Schools.
 Amelia was a camper for 11 years, and she will testify that it was definitely the highlight of her year!